 As I’ve done for the last few years, I’m doing this tag as part of my annual wrap-up traditions.
 I just love doing it!
 It’s great to highlight some of the titles I read this year that wouldn’t necessarily make my Year’s Reads in Review list.
-I always find it interesting to see if my thoughts about a book have changed much since I read it.
+Plus, I always find it interesting to see if my thoughts about a book have changed much since I read it when I look back.

 Here’s a recap of what you are supposed to do: